 Now more than ever, our community is flocking to the Greenwich Library.
-The Library offers more than 1,400 free programs, providing educational, cultural and practical information at a level of excellence that our patrons have come to expect.
-Your contribution to the Friends of the Greenwich Library have helped fund the following programs and services:
+The Library offers more than 1,800 free programs, providing educational, cultural, and practical information at a level of excellence that our patrons have come to expect.
+Your contribution to the Friends of the Greenwich Library has helped fund the following programs and services:

 - Greenwich Library’s Book Van: provides weekly delivery and pick-up service to senior residences in Greenwich

-- The Friends Friday Film series: for nearly 40 years has provided an eclectic mix of new releases, classics and foreign films
+- The Friends Friday Film series: for more than 40 years has provided an eclectic mix of new releases, classics, and foreign films

-- Concerts in our Cole Auditorium: distinguished Musicians from Marlboro and pianist Jeremy Denk
+- Concerts in the Berkley Theater: annual visits from the distinguished Musicians from Marlboro

 - The Flinn Gallery: offers a range of exhibits focused on contemporary artists.